lambdamusic/openalex-hacks/README.md

 ### Exploring the topics tree

-This [notebook](/src/2024-09-topics-explore.ipynb) pulls the topics dataset and turns it into a nice [FoamTree visualization](https://lambdamusic.github.io/openalex-hacks/foamtree/).
+The [notebook 2024-09-topics-explore.ipynb](/src/2024-09-topics-explore.ipynb) pulls the topics dataset and turns it into a nice [FoamTree visualization](https://lambdamusic.github.io/openalex-hacks/foamtree/).

-TODO This notebook turns it into a SKOS model, which is a standard for taxonomical data that can be easily ingested and processed by other applications
+### Rendering the data as SKOS

+[SKOS](https://www.w3.org/2004/02/skos/intro) provides a standard way to represent knowledge organization systems using the Resource Description Framework (RDF).
+Encoding this information in RDF allows it to process it using various tools developed for Knowledge Graph applications.

+This [notebook 2024-09-skos.ipynb](/src/2024-09-skos.ipynb) loads the topics dataset and generates a SKOS ontology: [openalex-topics-rdf.ttl](/src/data/openalex-topics-rdf.ttl).

+Two sample visualizations of the ontology have been generated (using [Ontospy](https://lambdamusic.github.io/Ontospy/)):

+* Multi page HTML documentation (one page per entity)
+* Single page HTML documentation
+* D3 bubble chart

 ### Credits